bhakra nangal dam

 • The Bhakra Nangal Dam was Established in 1963.
 It is one of the earliest river valley development schemes that the government of India undertook after its independence.

-• Then in 1948, the project started to take shape.
-The goal was to provide irrigation, generate power, and prevent the flooding of the Sutlej-Beas River valley.
+• The project started in 1948.
+Its goals were to provide irrigation, generate power, and prevent the flooding of the Sutlej-Beas River valley.

 • Finally, construction of the Bhakra dam started in 1948 and finished on 22 October 1963.
-A total of 13,000 workers and 300 engineers came together to make this project a success.
+13,000 workers and 300 engineers contributed to making this project successful.

 The Bhakra Dam stands as a vital asset to India, offering a multitude of benefits: